Polyakov's formulation of $2d$ bosonic string theory: Liouville Quantum gravity

 This measure depends non-linearly on $\varphi$ and it is difficult to ``do the functionnal integral'' for this measure, as written in \cite{DistKa}.
 Therefore David and Distler-Kawai \cite{cf:Da,DistKa} made the ``well-motivated'' assumption that

-where $S_L(g,\varphi)$ is the Liouville action defined by \eqref{QLiouville} for some parameter $Q,\gamma,\mu$ to be chosen.
-A formal justification of this fact was written down later in \cite{MaMi} and \cite{DhKu}.
+where $S_L(g,\varphi)$ is the Liouville action defined by \eqref{QLiouville} for some parameter $Q,\gamma,\mu$ to be chosen and $D_{g_\tau}\varphi$ is the formal Riemannian measure induced by the $L^2$-metric \eqref{measDt} at $g_\tau$.
+A formal justification of this fact was written down later in \cite{MaMi} and \cite{DhPh,DhKu}.
 Invariance of the theory by choice of slice $g_\tau$ representing moduli space forces the partition function $\int e^{-S_L(g_\tau,\varphi)} D_{g_\tau}\varphi$ to be a CFT with central charge ${\bf c_{\rm L}}=1+6Q^2$ such that the total conformal anomaly vanishes: